-Offering Pet Laser Therapy in Port St. Lucie
+Laser Therapy for Dogs & Cats in Port St. Lucie

 Dogs and cats process pain similar to how we do, but unlike us, they can’t give voice to their problems.
 At Veterinary Medical Center of St. Lucie County, we’re dedicated to understanding every individual pet.
 This includes knowing the telltale signs of pain and helping their owners recognize those signs.
-We also offer several options for treating pain, injury, and limited mobility, and pet laser therapy is one such option.
+We also offer several options for pain management, and laser therapy for dogs and cats is one such option.

 Schedule a consult or laser therapy session for your pet.